Malgorzata-Niemczyk/homework-3-jfdzr2-stopwatch/bug-report/stopwatch-bug-report.md

 ![](./screenshots/hiding-modal.jpg)

-2. The accodtion feature does not work fully.
+2. The accordion feature does not work fully.
 When the result notes are added, only every other element has a properly working accordion (the others have this feature disabled).

 ![](./screenshots/accordion.jpg)

 3. The saved results notes, displayed as accordion, do not stay on the webpage when refreshing it despite still having this data in local storage.

-4. When saving a single time result from the main timer display into local storage, it gets saved as an empty array.
+4. When saving a single time result from the main timer display into local storage (without adding new times upon pressing the next button), it gets saved as an empty array.